Bounded deviations in higher genus I: closed geodesics: Introduction

 Still for $\T^2$, in the absence of bounded deviations, the dynamics is called ``fully essential'' \cite{zbMATH06294042} and has a lot of nice features (see also \cite{zbMATH06908424} for the higher genus case).

 Finally, very recently, there has been an increasing interest in understanding the action induced by surface homeomorphisms on the fine curve graph and its classification into hyperbolic, parabolic or elliptic action (defined in \cite{zbMATH07420183}), a topic that has several connections with bounded deviations.
-For instance, a torus homeomorphism homotopic to the identity acts elliptically on the fine curve graph (defined in \cite{zbMATH07420183}) iff it has bounded deviations in some rational direction \cite{guiheneuf2023parabolicisometriesfinecurve}.
+For instance, a torus homeomorphism homotopic to the identity acts elliptically on the fine curve graph (defined in \cite{zbMATH07420183}) if and only if it has bounded deviations in some rational direction \cite{guiheneuf2023parabolicisometriesfinecurve}.

 In this series of two papers we attempt to provide a comprehensive study of bounded deviations for homeomorphisms of closed surfaces of genus $g\ge 2$.
 While this topic is quite well understood for torus homeomorphisms, up to now the results in higher genus were rather partial.